drhuangliwei/An-Attention-based-Spatiotemporal-LSTM-Network-for-Next-POI-Recommendation/README.md

 userlocation.csv：includes user ID, POI ID, latitude, longitude, checkin time.

-locations.csv: includes POI ID, latitude, longitude, city ID
+locations.csv: includes POI ID, latitude, longitude, city ID m,m

-The dataset can be downloaded from http://snap.stanford.edu/data/
+The original dataset can be downloaded from http://snap.stanford.edu/data/, but we need to preprocess the dataset according to 5.2 in our paper

 # Contact
 Liwei Huang, dr_huanglw@163.com